ggicci/ggicci.me/content/posts/deploying-aes-128-encrypted-hls.md

   sample.m3u8 # HLS playlist (aka.
 HLS manifest)
 ```

-This time, open `sample.m3u8` with VLC, it shouldn't work.

-Because VLC tried to retrieve the key file from this URI https://ksm.ggicci.me/e9672408-b38b-4465-ab47-519c554ae402/enc.key but it failed.
+Open `sample.m3u8` with VLC.
+It **won't** play.
+Because VLC tried to retrieve the key file from this URI https://ksm.ggicci.me/e9672408-b38b-4465-ab47-519c554ae402/enc.key as noted in `sample.m3u8`.
+But it failed.
 Since we don't have this **key server** ready, yet.

 ## 🔑 Start a Key Server

 Let's serve our key file `enc.key` on a web server and make it accessible from the URI above.
 Then go back to check if VLC can play this `sample.m3u8`.

 I recommend using [Caddy](https://caddyserver.com/) to start up a web server.
 Which should be easy to learn.
-Sample site config of the Caddyfile:
+Sample site configuration in the Caddyfile:

 ```Caddyfile
 ksm.ggicci.me {